hanabi/hanabi.github.io/Reference.md

 * In a *Finesse*, we would say that the clue "matches" the blind-play.
 For example, a blue clue on a blue 2 matches a blind-play of blue 1.
 Or, a number 2 clue on blue 2 matches a blind-play of blue 1.
 * In a *Bluff*, we would say that the clue does not "match" the blind-play.
 For example, a blue clue on a blue 2 does not match a blind-play of a red 1.
 Or, a number 2 clue on a blue 2 does not match the blind-play of a red 2.
 * In the *Trash Bluff* example above, a blue 1 is used to *Trash Bluff* a blue 2.
 Similar to a *Bluff*, we would say this number 1 clue does not match the blind-play of a blue 2.
-* What is the *Trash Bluff* instead got a red 1 to blind-play?
+* What if the *Trash Bluff* instead got a red 1 to blind-play?
 In this context, the red 1 would actually "match" the number 1 clue.
 Another way of saying this is that by cluing the trash 1 with a number 1 clue, the clue giver is saying that they **see** a matching 1 that is good.
 * Thus, it is possible to perform a a *Trash Bluff* outside of *Bluff Seat* if the "matching" card is on someone's *Finesse Position*.
 When this is done, it promises that someone has that specific card, so we call it a *Trash Finesse* rather than a *Trash Bluff*.
 * For example, in a 4-player game:
   * All the 1's are played on the stacks except for red 1.